deepbag/react-grid-x/package/README.md

 ## Features

 - **Customizable columns**: Define columns with dynamic rendering of data using custom render functions.
-- **Sorting support**: Supports sorting by column, including both numerical and alphabetical sorting.
+- **Sorting support**: Supports sorting by multiple columns, including both numerical and alphabetical sorting and "Clear Sorting" popup is available when sorting is enabled.
 - **Server-side sorting**: Optionally support server-side sorting for large datasets.
 - **Pagination support**: Choose from different pagination types (`rgx-table-pagination` or `rgx-arrow-pagination`) with configurable rows per page and pagination controls.
 - **Customizable styling**: Apply custom themes and styles to the table and pagination components.